 The strong vacancy growth in residential investment properties and the sustained high level of construction have increased Swiss real estate market risks.
+Previous crises have shown that those institutions assuming risk at a late stage in the cycle are the most exposed to an economic downturn.

 Persistently low interest rates also mean that investors still face a dearth of supposedly low-risk return opportunities, and investing in real estate therefore remains attractive.